onur-zengin/python-cisco-iosxr/README.md

     its manually overridden bit-limit, even though the region could serve up to a higher throughput under normal conditions without being flit-limited, then the cdn_serving_cap must be set to '80'.

+    [dryrun]

+    Node discovery (SNMPWALK) and probing (SNMPGET) will continue, however all SNMPSET functions will be frozen.

 2. MULTI-THREADING